Incompatibility with Disney’s Timeline

 - Black Sun’s criminal organization first appears in the Shadows of the Empire multimedia project and is mentioned as being very old.
 They also show up in Darth Maul (the comic arc) when he takes down their leadership, the Medstar series, and Coruscant Nights.
 While I believe they have a version in Disney canon, that is vastly different.
 The Black Sun organization there is listed as run by Falleen, however in the Expanded Universe version SWTOR is based on, it is run by whichever Vigo (boss) can become the leader of the pack.
 Before Prince Xixor of Shadows of the Empire fame, for instance, it was a human.
 The head before that was also a human.

 - There are various armor sets available in game, especially in the Cartel market, that are based on and named for the original history and canon of the game.
 While armor sets based on Disney canon ideas are there, only original canon sets (pre game era) have direct reference as they are based in that timeline.
 For instance, the Handmaiden from KOTOR 2, Xoxann (one of the first Sith), Bastila Shan’s armor, Gav Daragon’s, Mandalore the Indomitable for instance.
+There is a brief list in the addendum of what I’ve found if you just want a quick read.

 - The Gree originate in the Star Wars Adventure Journals by West End Games.
 By the Imperial date, they had forgotten how to build or use their own technology.
 SWTOR shows them at their peak.